GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/3_Introduction_to_pggb.md

 ### Examples of key parameters for executing PGGB
-- Human, whole genome, 90 haplotypes: pggb -p 98 -s 50k -n 90 -k 79 ...
+- Human, whole genome, 90 haplotypes: `pggb -p 98 -s 50k -n 90 -k 79 ...`
-- 15 helicobacter genomes, 5% divergence: pggb -n 15 -k 79, and 15 at higher (10%) divergence pggb -n 15 -k 19 -P asm20 ...
+- 15 helicobacter genomes, 5% divergence: `pggb -n 15 -k 79, and 15 at higher (10%) divergence pggb -n 15 -k 19 -P asm20 ...`
-- Yeast genomes, 5% divergence: pggb's defaults should work well, just set -n.
+- Yeast genomes, 5% divergence: PGGB's defaults should work well, just set -n.
-- Aligning 9 MHC class II assemblies from vertebrate genomes (5-10% divergence): pggb -n 9 -k 29 ...
+- Aligning 9 MHC class II assemblies from vertebrate genomes (5-10% divergence): `pggb -n 9 -k 29 ...`
-- A few thousand bacterial genomes pggb -x auto -n 2146 ....
-In general mapping sparsification (-x auto) is a good idea when you have many hundreds to thousands of genomes.
+- A few thousand bacterial genomes `pggb -x auto -n 2146 ...`
+    - In general mapping sparsification (`-x auto`) is a good idea when you have many hundreds to thousands of genomes.
-- pggb defaults to using the number of threads as logical processors on the system (the thread count given by getconf _NPROCESSORS_ONLN).
+- PGGB defaults to using the number of threads as logical processors on the system (the thread count given by getconf _NPROCESSORS_ONLN).
 Use -t to set an appropriate level of parallelism if you can't use all the processors on your system.

 ### Other parameters for executing PGGB